Pals David Grant-Suttie, 21, and Alex Humphreys, 22, have grown a variety including Pot of Gold, Atlantic Giant, Goosebumps and Jack O'Lantern.

 Last year the lads planted 300 seeds as an experiment, but when lockdown came into force, they decided to make it into a business.

-Economics student David said: "Last year was more of a guideline so we could have some assurance we could do the pick your own pumpkin.
+David, a second year economics student at the University of Glasgow, said: "Last year was more of a guideline so we could have some assurance we could do the pick your own pumpkin.

 "This year we planted thousands of seeds.

-"It's been a steep learning curve but the pumpkins have turned out well.
+"It's been a steep learning curve but the pumpkins have turned out well and i believe it will be a good thing to diversify the farm with.

 "Last year we planted about 300 seeds of all different varieties and took notes of which ones grow best.